velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/scraps.md

 *"Wh-what?"*

 "I require an excuse to be quit of my duties for a time.
-It is unlike me to take vacations.
+It is against my character to take vacations.
 Appearing before my subordinates battered and bruised will in addition further dispend of any suspicions that might be raised against me."

 Lishuen stares at me.
 "I… I can't.
 You've… you've been so kind to me, you saved me, I--"